This article was published in Volume 1 of the Huck Magazine x Levis Skateboarding Special.

 So what is it about skateboarders that makes them prone to heading to the proverbial picket line?
 Edwards-Wood has a hunch: “I think a lot of people start skating because they have certain values that don’t quite fit in with the competitive world of sport or the superficial world of fashion,” he contemplates.
 “You start to see the world more objectively when you skate.
 You see through the mainstream programming of the everyday person and learn to express yourself freely and challenge the status quo in a non-aggressive and creative way.”

 For many young skateboarders in the UK, the LLSB campaign may be their first experience of joining a cause and fighting for something they believe in.
-And at the heart of it, they’re fighting for culture, their culture, and to keep it from the far-reaching tentacles of modern capitalism.
+And at the heart of it, they’re fighting to keep their culture from being swept aside by by the consumer-driven mainstream.

-What campaigns such as LLSB and Skateistan are doing, whether consciously or not, is letting a new generation of young people know that it’s okay to question everything, and that it’s possible to make changes - no matter how big or small they may seem at the time.
+It could be argued that campaigns such as LLSB and Skateistan are letting a new generation of young people know that it’s okay to question everything, and that it’s possible to make changes – no matter how big or small they may seem at the time.
 “Skateboarding is all about creative and positive rebellion,” says Edwards-Wood.
 “It’s a way to live outside of the normal scope of society, by seeing the world as a playground and a canvas.
 We bend the rules without hurting anyone and we rebel by expressing ourselves in our often-oppressive environment by turning it into something more exciting.
 This is massively empowering for a disenfranchised youth.”